eugenesvk/bypass-paywalls-chrome-clean/README.md

 ### Troubleshooting
 * This add-on works best alongside the adblocker [uBlock Origin](https://addons.mozilla.org/firefox/addon/ublock-origin).
-* Add usefull custom filter [Fanboy's Enhanced Tracking List](https://www.fanboy.co.nz/enhancedstats.txt)
 * If a site doesn't work, try turning off uBlock and refreshing.
 * Make sure the (new) site is checked under Options.
 * You will be logged out for most of the sites you have checked.
 * Make sure you're running the latest version of Bypass Paywalls Clean.
 * If none of these work, you can [submit an issue](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/issues).
-* If you live in the EU, also consider installing the extension [I don't care about cookies](https://addons.mozilla.org/firefox/addon/i-dont-care-about-cookies) in order to remove cookie warnings (or add filter [Easylist Cookies](https://easylist-downloads.adblockplus.org/easylist-cookie.txt) | [I don't care about cookies custom filter](https://www.i-dont-care-about-cookies.eu/abp) to uBlock Origin).
+* If you live in the EU, also consider adding these filters to your adblocker (in order to remove cookie warnings): [Easylist Cookies](https://easylist-downloads.adblockplus.org/easylist-cookie.txt) | [I don't care about cookies custom filter](https://www.i-dont-care-about-cookies.eu/abp).
 Some sites need to set a consent-cookie for (social) media.

 ### Changelog-releases
 * Visit the [changelog page](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/blob/master/changelog.txt).